 While smaller sized buildings can be made of red iron, they’re generally better suited for either light steel frame buildings or quonset hut buildings.
 Those buildings provide more cost-effective solutions at smaller sizes.

-Red Iron buildings require heavy equipment and allow for larger clear-spans so they’re better suited for larger projects.
+This type of construction requires heavy equipment but allows for larger clear-spans so they’re better suited for larger projects.
 As such, this type of building is generally suited for structures which are greater than 40 feet wide.

 Their widths and lengths can be increased to virtually any size by including additional support columns.